North Bethlehem Township, Pennsylvania

 North Bethlehem Township is a township in Washington County, Pennsylvania, United States.
 The population was 1,548 at the 2020 census.
-The residents of the township are part of the Bentworth School District with schools located in nearby Bentleyville and Ellsworth boroughs.
+The residents of the township are part of the Bentworth School District with schools located in nearby Bentleyville and Somerset Township.

 History

 North Bethlehem Township was created from the northern portion of West Bethlehem Township in 1921.

 The Frank L. Ross Farm, Philip Friend House, Hill's Tavern, now called The Century Inn, Leatherman Covered Bridge, Ringland Tavern, and Scenery Hill Historic District are listed on the National Register of Historic Places.